ESSD AutoPL disks decouple capacity from performance, allowing you to independently configure provisioned IOPS and performance burst.

 Maximum throughput per disk (performance burst enabled) | Capacity <= 3 GiB: Performance burst is not supported.
 Capacity >= 4 GiB: max{min{16 KB * IOPS/1,024, 4 GB/s}, (Baseline throughput + Provisioned throughput)} | |

-④: I/O density = IOPS/disk capacity.
-The unit is IOPS/GiB.
-This metric represents the IOPS capability per GiB.
+④: I/O density = IOPS / Disk capacity (IOPS/GiB).
+Indicates IOPS capability per GiB.

-The read and write performance of a disk is limited by both the instance type and the disk's specifications.
-The performance is capped when either limit is reached.
-For example, if an instance type limits the disk bandwidth to 6 Gbit/s (equivalent to 750 MB/s), the actual disk throughput will not exceed 750 MB/s.
+Disk read/write performance is capped by both the instance type and the disk specifications, whichever limit is reached first.
+For example, if an instance type caps disk bandwidth at 6 Gbit/s (750 MB/s), actual throughput will not exceed 750 MB/s.

 Supported instance families

-ESSD AutoPL disks support the same instance families as ESSD disks.
-For more information, see Instance families.
+ESSD AutoPL disks support the same instance families as ESSDs.
+See Instance families.

 Billing

-The fees for an ESSD AutoPL disk consist of the following: disk capacity fee, provisioned performance fee, and performance burst fee.
-For more information about the billing rules, see Elastic Block Storage billing.
+ESSD AutoPL disk fees consist of: disk capacity fee, provisioned performance fee, and performance burst fee.
+See Elastic Block Storage billing for details.

-disk capacity fee: This fee is charged when you create the disk.
-The disk then provides the baseline performance of a PL1 ESSD.
+Disk capacity fee: Charged upon creation.
+The disk has the same baseline performance as a PL1 ESSD.

-If the total burst I/O per hour exceeds 100,000, a fee capping rule applies to prevent cost overruns.
-For more information, see Performance burst fee capping rules.
+If total burst I/O per hour exceeds 100,000, a fee capping rule prevents cost overruns.
+See Performance burst fee cap rules.

-The system caps the performance burst fee if the maximum burst I/O density (Maximum burst IOPS/Disk capacity) within a billing cycle exceeds 200 IOPS/GiB.
+The fee is capped when the maximum burst I/O density (Maximum burst IOPS / Disk capacity) within a billing epoch exceeds 200 IOPS/GiB.

 NoteBurst IOPS does not include baseline performance and provisioned performance.